 Facing

-a lion in the African savanna is an experience of a life time.
+a lion in the African savanna was an experience of a life time.

-From this day your life will change forever.
+From that day your life would change forever.
 Hunting a lion

-is traditional, fun, and dangerous.
-The question is, why do
+was traditional, fun, and dangerous.
+The question is, why did

 The